GeniusGeeek/pu-converter/README.md

 # PU-converter
-PU-converter is an easy to use PHP library for converting S.I units to other compatible unit types.
+PU-converter is an easy to use PHP unit converter library for converting S.I units to other compatible unit types.
 With PU-converter you can easily convert any engineering unit to its different unit types, for example, kilogram to grams, celsius to kelvin, e.t.c.
 Save your self the math stress and let the PU-converter library handle all conversions for you.